|

 to bring in silver and gold from the western territories to bolster the union's

-president lincoln commissioned the dodge brothers of council bluffs to build
+war chests. president lincoln commissioned the dodge brothers of council bluffs to build

 the union pacific railroad, which was to run from omaha to a point on the nevada